 1. Revamp your social media follow list

 Turn browsing social media into a learning tool!
 If you’re not already, make sure you’re following relevant BCU pages, and some of the industry giants in your field.
-Companies like Cisco and Microsoft are a great place to start.
+Companies Cisco and Microsoft are a great place to start.

 Top tip - look for experts and analysts that share information in your personal learning style.
 Visual learner?
 Seek out experts that use plenty of infographics.
 Once keeping up with industry developments is part of your daily routine, you’ll begin picking up plenty of knowledge that will inform your studies, and beyond!